-She has also developed marketing strategies and directed implementation for the University of Virginia, Michigan State University, University of Michigan, University of Florida Department of Housing, University of Florida College of Medicine, Disney’s Worldwide Safety and Accessibility, and a Disney ticketing subsidiary company.
+She is the Director of Marketing for Georgia State University College of Law.
+She has developed marketing strategies and directed implementation for the University of Virginia, Michigan State University, University of Michigan, University of Florida, and Walt Disney World.

-Amy is a University of Florida Business Marketing alum and now lives in Charlottesville, Virginia with her Basset Hounds, Chauncey Billups & Priscilla Presley.
+Amy has a B.S. in Business Marketing from the University of Florida and is a University of Florida MBA Candidate.
+She lives in Atlanta, Georgia with her Basset Hounds, Chauncey Billups & Priscilla Presley.

 Hear from reporters and editors who specialize in covering higher education.
 Discuss best practices on everything from embargoed pitches and working with the editorial desk to responding to reporters during breaking news or sensitive situations.
 Bring all your questions on how best to get noticed by local and national media.
 Learn from expert reporter from Insider […]